Web Content Display

 Microbiology and Inorganic Chemistry Branch

-The Microbiology and Inorganic Chemistry Branch is comprised of the Bio/Chemistry and Metals analytical units.
+The Microbiology and Inorganic Chemistry Branch is comprised of the Inorganic Chemistry unit and the Microbiology & Metals unit.
 These units are responsible for the analysis of bacteriological samples, nutrients, metals and a variety of inorganic parameters through other "wet chemistry" techniques.
 A complete list of parameters, arranged per analytical unit and responsible personnel, is detailed below.
 For PQL's and Method Numbers for the branch, go to the Technical Assistance page.

-The Bio/Chemistry Unit houses three analytical groups: Microbiology, Nutrients and Wet Chemistry.
-The parameters analyzed by each section and the responsible personnel are outlined in the tables below.
+Comprised of the Nutrients and Wet Chemistry analytical groups.
+The parameters analyzed by each group and the responsible personnel are outlined in the tables below.

 Cindy Green - Unit Supervisor